-- Applicant completes application and send it to our support side recruiters
+- Applicant completes the PDF application and submits

-- We will review application for position compatibility
+- We will review your application and Commander's evaluation for position compatibility

 - We will send results of Phase I screening and invite those deemed compatible to Phase II (TDY to Pope Field, NC)

 - You will undergo both psychological and security screenings testing for position compatibility and suitability

 - SMEs from your AFSC will conduct work-center time with you (be prepared to be tested on your AFSC-specific knowledge)